asavransky/asavransky.github.io/README.md

 Image:
 I was able to upload an image!! however its wayyy too big at the moment and i want it to sit pretty small on the left hand side and have the text on the right.
 I think this goes hand and hand with the CSS file mentioned above.

+Audio:
+Ok so i was able to add one audio source/mp3 to the page which is iconic, however i'm trying to get two or more on there!!
+Just for the sake of content on the site.

 Layout:
 So i went through the CSS reference i'm using and adjusted some of the layout, but i cant quite get things to sit where i want and my CSS file is starting to get confusing and very disorganized. need to come back to that with a better method of organization

+After fixing the external pages issue I am now having layout issues!! sooo slayyy!!!
+I lost the header somehow?? i'm not really sure how that happened but I think im gonna have to go through the style.css and reorganize.
+I don't really remember what is what and thats a big oopsie on my behalf lol.

 CSS files and external pages:
 I have .html for the external pages !! do i need separate folders with their own index.html files in them??
+**update - literally just a typo error. had an extra html note in the code lol**

 ## sub-pages
 https://www.learnhowtoprogram.com/user-interfaces/building-layouts-preprocessors/multi-page-html-sites